d4g33z/kantoo-devkit/README.md

 quirky_roentgen created
 	make.conf: /tmp/tmpmvombigl
 	create_repo.sh: /tmp/tmpgjw9lfsl
-The Sabayon repository files are in /home/jeff/Workspace/kantoo-devkit.git/sab_workspace/entropy_artifacts Now you can upload its content where you want
+The kantoo repository files are in /home/jeff/Workspace/kantoo-devkit.git/sab_workspace/entropy_artifacts Now you can upload its content where you want

 Here it is the repository file how will look like